fedspendingtransparency/data-act-broker-backend/README.md

 ```

 #### POST "/v1/check_status/"
 A call to this route will provide status information on all jobs associated with the specified submission.
 The request should have JSON or form-urlencoded with a key "submission\_id".
-The response will contain a key for each job ID, with values containing dictionaries which detail the status of that job (with keys "status", "job\_type", and "file\_type").
+The response will contain a list of status objects for each job under the key "jobs", and other submission-level data.

 Example input: